frequently asked questions

 What happens if the Broken item can not be fixed or the repair attempt fails?

-We succeed in fixing things about 50% of the time, but in some cases, it is not possible to repair an item.
+We fix things about 50% of the time, but in some cases, it is not possible to repair an item.
 The guest is responsible for taking their item away.
 We can not guarantee that we will be able to reassemble it.

 Yes, many of our volunteers have expertise in one area but need help with something else.